Pantagrueliste/blog/content/post/visualization/index.md

 # Correlate

 Once the dataframe is clean, we can move on to calculate the correlation coefficients between each variables.
-It's important at this stage to understand your data, and make sure you use the most appropriate correlation method.
-The package `pandas-profiling` can helpful in the process.
+It's important at this stage to understand your data, and to make sure you use the most appropriate correlation method.
+The package `pandas-profiling` is particularly helpful for this task.

 ```python
 # calculate correlation coefficient with the phi k method
 cortag = tagsrn.phik_matrix()
 ```
-`cortag` is our correlation matrix, we can now try different types of visualization.
+`cortag` is our correlation matrix.
+We can now try different types of visualization.

 # Visualize
 The first thing we can try is to visualize it as a color-encoded matrix, using the [heatmap module](https://seaborn.pydata.org/generated/seaborn.heatmap.html) from `seaborn`.